-Before nursing, I previously worked in the further education sector as a tutor delivering a range of qualifications in business, customer service, and independent living skills for adults with learning disabilities.
+Before I decided to go into nursing, I worked in the Further Education sector as a tutor, delivering a range of qualifications in business, customer service, and independent living skills for adults with learning disabilities.

-Do some research on the type of nursing roles you would be interested in and the opportunities available to you once qualified.
-Come along to an Open Day so you can have a look at the University of Sunderland’s facilities and it will also give you the chance to speak to current staff and students.
+My advice to prospective students would be to do some research into the type of nursing roles you would be interested in and the opportunities available to you once qualified.
+Go along to an Open Day so you can have a look at the University of Sunderland’s facilities and have the chance to speak to current staff and students.
 This might give you a better feel to see if it’s the right course and university for you.

-Once I qualify I would like to be employed in the NHS as a Mental Health Nurse either on an inpatient ward or based in the community.
+Once I qualify, I'm hoping to be employed in the NHS as a mental health nurse, either on an inpatient ward or based in the community.
 I would also like to continue to develop my skills and knowledge as a nurse with the long term goal of completing a postgraduate qualification in the future.

-It's very challenging at times, managing deadlines for assignments and working on placement but overall very rewarding.
-It gives you a great sense of achievement each milestone you reach on the programme.
-Quite simply it is a life-changing experience."
+It's very challenging at times, managing deadlines for assignments and working on placement, but overall very rewarding.
+It gives you a great sense of achievement with each milestone you reach on the course.
+Quite simply put, it is a life-changing experience."

 Published 20 March 2019